lordachoo/lordachoo.com-gatsby-gitbook/content/resume.md

 Fremont, CA - (510) 399-3226<br />
 andrew.nelson@lordachoo.com<br />

-> I am interested in leveraging my 17 Years experience in the computer software and hardware field, as well as management and operations to help drive continuous improvement and growth.
+> I am interested in leveraging my 17 Years experience in the computer software and hardware field, as well as quality management and operations to help drive continuous improvement and growth.

 ## Experience